Offshore for Us citizens

 Reporting and compliance burdens

-US citizens cannot run away from being tax residents of the United States just as they cannot run away from reporting and compliance.
+Just as US citizens cannot run away from being tax residents of the US, they cannot run away from the reporting and compliance obligations of US citizenship.

 So, besides tax, US citizens have tons of paperwork to deal with on an annual basis.
 If you have a tax preparer in your corner who understands offshore, this can easily be managed.